sensu/sensu-docs/content/sensu-go/6.7/plugins/assets.md

 You can retrieve the dynamic runtime asset's path as an environment variable in the `command` context for checks, handlers, hooks, and mutators.
 Token substitution with the `assetPath` custom function is only available for check and hook commands.

+The Sensu Windows agent uses `cmd.exe` for the check execution environment.
+For all other operating systems, the Sensu agent uses the Bourne shell (sh).

 ### Environment variables for dynamic runtime asset paths

 For each dynamic runtime asset, a corresponding environment variable will be available in the `command` context.

-Sensu generates the environment variable name by capitalizing the dynamic runtime asset name, replacing any special characters with underscores, and appending the `_PATH` suffix.
+Sensu generates the environment variable name by capitalizing the dynamic runtime asset's Bonsai namespace and name, replacing any special characters with underscores, and appending the `_PATH` suffix.
 The value of the variable will be the path on disk where the dynamic runtime asset build has been unpacked.

+Each asset page in Bonsai lists the asset's namespace and name.
-For example, for a Sensu Windows agent, the environment variable path for the dynamic runtime asset [`sensu-windows-powershell-checks`][4] would be:
+This example shows where the namespace and name for the [http-checks][22] dynamic runtime asset are located in Bonsai:

-`%SENSU_WINDOWS_POWERSHELL_CHECKS_PATH%/include/config.yaml`

-The Windows console environment interprets the content between the [paired `%` characters][44] as an environment variable name and will substitute the value of that [environment variable][45].

-{{% notice note %}}
-**NOTE**: The Sensu Windows agent uses `cmd.exe` for the check execution environment.
-For all other operating systems, the Sensu agent uses the Bourne shell (sh) and `${VARIABLE_NAME}` [shell syntax](https://www.digitalocean.com/community/tutorials/how-to-read-and-set-environmental-and-shell-variables-on-linux).
-{{% /notice %}}
+{{< figure src="/images/go/assets_reference/name_namespace_location_bonsai_asset_paths.png" alt="Bonsai page for the Sensu http-checks dynamic runtime asset showing the location of the asset namespace and name" link="/images/go/assets_reference/name_namespace_location_bonsai_asset_paths.png" target="_blank" >}}

+In this example, the Bonsai namespace is `sensu` and the asset name is `http-checks`.
+The environment variable for the [http-checks][4] asset path is:

+{{< code shell >}}
+SENSU_HTTP_CHECKS_PATH
+{{< /code >}}

 ### Token substitution for dynamic runtime asset paths